bahmutov/snap-shot-core/README.md

 ## Debugging

 Run the code with `DEBUG=snap-shot-core` option to see more log messages.
+During testing you can see additional output by adding `DEBUG=test` environment variable (or both `DEBUG=snap-shot-core,test`).

 ## Testing in watch mode